GLOBAL MARKETS-Shares dip, euro gains ahead of Bernanke speech

 Investors waited to see if Fed Chairman Ben Bernanke delivers firmer hints on more monetary easing at a meeting of central bankers in Jackson Hole, Wyoming on Friday.

-U.S. and European stocks declined as investors closed out positions ahead of Bernanke’s speech, which is expected to provide some clues to the Fed’s next move.
+Stocks on Wall Street opened lower, following declines in Europe, as investors closed out positions ahead of Bernanke’s speech.
+His remarks scheduled on Friday to a meeting of central bankers in Jackson Hole, Wyoming, are expected to provide some clues to the Fed’s next move.

 “People are taking money off the table ahead of the Fed meeting, but this isn’t a panic move as seen by all sectors being impacted about the same,” said Jerry Harris, president of asset management at Sterne Agee in Birmingham, Alabama.